 Chapter 9 ADAM ARIMA

 There are different ways to formulate and implement ARIMA.
-The one discussed in the previous section is the conventional way, and the model in that case can be estimate directly, assuming that the initialisation of the model happens some time before the Big Bang: the conventional ARIMA assumes that there is no starting point of the model, we just observe a specific piece of data from a population without any beginning or end.
+The one discussed in the previous section is the conventional way, and the model in that case can be estimate directly, assuming that its initialisation happens some time before the Big Bang: the conventional ARIMA assumes that there is no starting point of the model, we just observe a specific piece of data from a population without any beginning or end.
 Obviously this assumption is idealistic and does not necessarily agree with reality (imagine the series of infinitely lasting sales of Siemens S45 mobile phones.
 Do you even remember such thing?).

 msarima() function of